withastro/contribute.docs.astro.build/src/content/docs/upgrade-guides/about.md

 - Upgrade instructions (using `@astrojs/upgrade` and manual instructions)
 - A note that after upgrading, things might "just work"!
 But if they don't, check below
-- A link to the CHANGELOG for full rease notes
+- A link to the CHANGELOG for full release notes
 - Experimental flags removed
 - Astro dependencies upgraded (e.g. Node.js, Vite etc.) in case these affect a project
 - Breaking changes